When Did I Learn to Stop Telling the Truth?

 Oh, how I've changed.

-I needed to be socialized, of course, but it seems the process went too far, and I lost touch with an important part of me.
+I needed to be socialized, of course, but I wonder if the process went too far?
+If I was too sensitive to it, and I lost touch with an important part of me.

 Lately, I’m trying to get it back.